simpla-fusion/SimPla/docs/DevGuide.md

 ## Name style and directory structure

 * namespace : Namespace names are all lower-case.
-Top-level namespace names are based on the project name .
+Top-at_level namespace names are based on the project name .
 * type name : Type names start with a capital letter and have a capital letter for each new word, with no underscores: MyExcitingClass, MyExcitingEnum.
 * file name : File are based on the class name.
 * module    :